complexsystemslab/project_ideas/project_ideas.md

 ## Supervision

- Students will be jointly supervised with Prof. Neil Lawrence and Prof. Pietro Lio.
+ Students will be jointly supervised with Prof. Neil Lawrence or Prof. Pietro Lio.

 ## Contact